EsriDE/OpenDataBridge/README.md

 ## Building the application (for Developers) ##

 * check out the source code from the repository
-* create a Maven project with your IDE
+* create a Maven project (2.2.10 or higher) with your IDE
 * make a copy namend buildLocal.properties from the file build.properties
 * place this file in the same directory as the build.properties
 * change the properties test.service.username and test.service.pwd with your AcrGIS Online Account